BrendonAraujo/StopWatch/README.md

 # StopWatch

-It is a StopWath in a console.
+It is a StopWath in console create in C#.